-As chairman of the board I believe I lead a well-functioning and balanced team on the board.
+As Chairman of the Board I believe I lead a well-functioning and balanced team on the Board.

-Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

-The biographical details of the directors are set out above.
-The biographies demonstrate that the board has an appropriate balance of sector, financial and public markets skills and experience, as well as an appropriate balance of personal qualities and capabilities.
+Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities appropriate balance of sector, financial and public markets skills and experience, as well as an appropriate balance of personal qualities and capabilities.
 The directors understand the need for diversity, including gender balance, as part of its composition and will keep this under review.
-Currently the Company's board of directors, comprising four persons, has one independent non-executive director, being myself.
-The board of directors intends to undertake a search for an additional independent non-executive director and will update the market accordingly in due course.
+Currently the Board, comprising five persons, has two independent non-executive directors, being Andrew Chubb and myself.